GSA/https/pages/resources.md

 description: "Articles, news, and tools about HTTPS."
 ---

+### Ask Others In Government

+The HTTPS-Help listserv is a support forum for anyone with a .gov or .mil address.
+Any questions, ideas, or general discussion about HTTPS is welcome.
+Anyone with a .gov or .mil email address can join by emailing listserv@listserv.gsa.gov.
+The message should have no subject and the body should say "subscribe https-help".

 ### Learning

 The DigitalGov University has two presentations on HTTPS, led by Eric Mill and Gray Brooks from the General Services Administration.